Security-Onion-Solutions/securityonion-docs/bro-fields.rst

     REJ "Connection attempt rejected"
     RSTO "Connection established, originator aborted (sent a RST)"
     RSTR "Established, responder aborted"
+    RSTOS0 "Originator sent a SYN followed by a RST, we never saw a SYN-ACK from the responder" RSTRH "Responder sent a SYN ACK followed by a RST, we never saw a SYN from the (purported) originator" SH "Originator sent a SYN followed by a FIN, we never saw a SYN ACK from the responder (hence the connection was 'half' open)"
+    SHR "Responder sent a SYN ACK followed by a FIN, we never saw a SYN from the originator" OTH "No SYN seen, just midstream traffic (a 'partial connection' that was not later closed)"

 | local\_orig
 | local\_resp => local\_respond